Housing Contract Terms and Conditions

 9.7 Students with fall meal plans will automatically be re-enrolled in the same meal plan for the spring semester.

 10.1 First and second year undergraduate students are required to live on the Malibu campus and will be automatically bound by the terms and conditions of this contract as part of their student status.

-10.3 The non-refundable housing prepayment for new graduate residents is $500.
+10.2 The non-refundable housing prepayment for graduate residents is $500.
 If the University cannot provide housing due to space limitations or eligibility, the non-refundable housing prepayment will remain on the account and be applied toward other University charges.

-10.6 Withdrawal, Graduation*, Marriage, Military Deployment, or Pepperdine International Program residents: Residents withdrawing, getting married, actively serving in the military, participating in a Pepperdine International Program or graduating from Pepperdine University will be released from this contract.
+10.5 Withdrawal, Graduation, Marriage, Military Deployment, or Pepperdine International Program residents: Residents withdrawing, getting married, actively serving in the military, participating in a Pepperdine International Program or graduating from Pepperdine University will be released from this contract without penalty.
 The resident must notify the Housing Office via their Pepperdine email account of their intent.
-The resident's housing contract will be canceled upon confirmation of the resident's status by the Housing Office.
+The resident's housing contract will be canceled upon confirmation of the resident’s status by the Housing Office.

-10.10 After a student has reserved a space, the room assignment may be changed only with prior authorization of the Resident Director and the Housing Office, providing the room freeze period is not in effect.
+10.9 After a student has reserved a space, the room assignment may be changed only with prior authorization of the Resident Director and the Housing Office, providing the room freeze period is not in effect.